evgenyb/iac-meetup/workshops/01-how-to-live-in-harmony-with-ARM-templates/labs/lab-02/readme.md

 Argument `-g iac-dev-rg` or `--resource-group iac-dev-rg` is a resource group where you deploy your ARM template and `--template-file template.json` is the file containing ARM template.

 This command validates ARM template and if it's not valid it will show validation errors.
-Note that actually `--validate` command is not 100% guaranty that deployment will succeed, but you should know that there is validate option available.
+Note that actually `validate` command is not 100% guaranty that deployment will succeed.

-## Task #2 - deploy and empty ARM template
+## Task #2 - deploy empty ARM template

 ```bash
 az group deployment create -g iac-dev-rg --template-file template.json -n empty-template-01-02-2020-11-22-11 -o table